catamphetamine/anychan/docs/4chan.org/API.md

 	"capcode_replies": {"admin":[1234,1267]}, // If a priviliged user (admin, moderator, etc) replies in the thread then this object will contain the respective post IDs.

 	// (only for `catalog.json` API)
-	"omitted_posts": 19, // I guess this is how many posts are there in the thread minus `last_replies.length` minus `1` for the "opening post".
+	"omitted_posts": 19, // This is how many posts are there in the thread minus `last_replies.length` minus `1` for the main post.
-	"omitted_images": 15, // I guess this is how many images are there attached to posts in the thread minus the respective image count for `last_replies` and the "opening post".
+	"omitted_images": 15, // This is how many attachments are there in the thread minus the attachments count in both `last_replies` and the main post.

 	// (only for `catalog.json` API)
 	"last_modified": 1549184316 // "Last modified" date (Unix time).
 Includes replies, deletions, and sticky/closed status changes.